sirspudd/sirspudd.github.io/_posts/2016-09-01-qt-pi3-arch-aarch64.md

 That is up until I tried to actually use the system Qt and the Qt I had compiled for the pi, at which point it became clear that the vc4 driver was absent and it was falling back to llvmpipe/software rasterization.
 (Launching Qt apps from ssh alerted me to this, weston-launch simply obediently launched and ran abysmally)

-Turns out this is entirely by (intent)[https://github.com/archlinuxarm/PKGBUILDs/blob/master/extra/mesa/PKGBUILD]where:
+Turns out this is entirely by (intent)[https://github.com/archlinuxarm/PKGBUILDs/blob/master/extra/mesa/PKGBUILD] where:

         [[ $CARCH == "armv7h" || $CARCH == "armv6h" ]] && VC4=',vc4'

-clear excludes our aarch64 buddy.
-This is a pity at the vc4 driver builds flawlessly, and runs gloriously and I was reduced to spending the next 4 hours recompiling mesa (autotools baby) on the target.
+clearly excludes our aarch64 buddy.
+This is a pity as the vc4 driver builds flawlessly, and runs gloriously and I was reduced to spending the next 4 hours recompiling mesa (autotools baby) on the target.
 At the end of it, I was back to the shipping state of Fedora 24, and Qt could suddenly run with full OpenGL ES 2 acceleration on my aarch64 Arch install.

 # Conclusion